MewsSystems/tech-radar/README.md

     owner: string;

     /**
-     * A paragraph of two of guidance about the blip - the what and why, and where to find more information.
+     * A paragraph or two of guidance about the blip - the what and why, and where to find more information.
      */
     description: string;
 };